James Carville: State and local elections

-In 1984, Carville became acquainted with his consulting partner Paul Begala when Carville managed then-Texas state legislator Lloyd Doggett's unsuccessful campaign for the open Texas Senate seat.
-Carville helped Doggett, an unabashed liberal and committed enemy of special interests, secure the Democratic nomination in a primary that included conservative U.S. Representative Kent Hance, and centrist former congressman Bob Krueger.
-During the primary, Carville borrowed a rubber vertebrae exhibit from a friend who was a personal injury attorney and coached Doggett on using it as a prop on the stump to attack Krueger as a political flip flopper, who lacked resolve and "backbone."
+1984 Senate election in Texas

-During the general election, Doggett's opponent, Phil Gramm, leveraged vicious identity-based attacks on Doggett.
-On one occasion, Doggett returned the small dollar fundraising he received from a gay rights group.
-Gramm emphasized themes of "family values," including his insistence at a June 1984 prayer breakfast on "having people who believe in Christianity in charge of government," and Carville counter-punched that theme as antisemitic.
-Doggett was defeated in the general election, polling 2,207,557 votes (41.5 percent), to Gramm's 3,116,348 votes (58.5 percent).
+In 1983, Carville was recruited to run Texas state legislator Lloyd Doggett's campaign for an open Senate seat.
+He helped Doggett, a liberal, secure the Democratic nomination in a primary that included conservative U.S. Representative Kent Hance, and centrist former congressman Bob Krueger.
+During the primary, Carville notably used a rubber vertebrae exhibit and coached Doggett to use it as a prop to jokingly portray Krueger as a "flip-flopper" who lacked resolve and "backbone".

-Finding himself out of work after the November 1984 defeat, Carville recalled, "I was scared to death, I was 40 years old, and didn't have any health insurance, I didn't have any money, I was mortified."
+During the general election against Phil Gramm, a Republican, Doggett received a small-dollar contribution from a gay rights group, which he later returned after attacks from Gramm, who emphasized "family values" and "having people who believe in Christianity in charge of government", statements Carville criticized.
+On November 6, 1984, Doggett was defeated in the general election, polling 2,207,557 votes (41.5%), to Gramm's 3,116,348 votes (58.5%).
+Finding himself out of work after the defeat, Carville recalled, "I was scared to death, I was 40 years old, and didn't have any health insurance, I didn't have any money, I was mortified".